alpha2024007/incident-report-app/README.md

 #PROJECT SETUP INSTRUCTIONS

 Open the terminal on your machine
-Clone this template repository (Links to an external site.) on your local machine Rename the clone repository with a relevant name, navigate to the renamed cloned repository and run npm install to install all the required dependencies
+Clone this template repository https://github.com/SamTomashi/moringa-mpesa-mini-apps-capstone-project-template.git Rename the clone repository with a relevant name, navigate to the renamed cloned repository.
-Create a remote repository on your GitHub account
+Run npm install to install all the required dependencies Create a remote repository on your GitHub account
-Copy and link your new GitHub repository URL to your local project git remote add origin your-repository-url Install firebase
+Copy and link your new GitHub repository URL to your local project git remote add origin your-repository-url Install firebase, npm install firebase

 #LIVE LINK

 #COPYRIGHT & LICENCE
+MIT licence Copyright (c) [2024] [AlhajiTejan]